 In his spare time, Dr. Sutton likes to cycle, play tennis, and discuss Catholic theology.
-He also has 6 nieces and 2 nephews in Chicago, in addition to 8 godchildren scattered across the U.S. and England.
+He also has six nieces and two nephews in Chicago, in addition to eight godchildren scattered across the U.S. and England.

 Catholic Modernists, English Nationalists (University of Delaware Press, 2010)